joshlong/bootiful-graphql/demo/README.md

 * Great, but let's suppose we wanted to add a field to explain when someone enrolled.
 We need a `Date`, but GraphQL doesn't support a `Date` out of the box.
-You can easily handle this with a customer `resolver` (controller handler method) that uses a `SimpleDataFormat` in a threadlocal to return a `String` (see below for the code).
+You can easily handle this with a customer `resolver` (controller handler method) that uses a `SimpleDataFormat` in a `ThreadLocal` to return a `String` (see below for the code).
 * this ability, to mesh resolvers to form the whole object graph independent of the underlying representation, is one of the reasons graphql is so powerful. let's suppose we wanted to provide `Order` data for each customer, as well.
+Return `Mono<ArrayList<Order>>` that's `delayElement(Duration)`'d so that we can demonstrate concurrency
 *

 ## GraphQL